wlmiller/wlmiller.github.io/_posts/2015-11-09-some-thoughts-on-technical-debt.md

 author: Neal Miller
 ---
 I've been thinking a lot about technical debt, lately.
-There a couple of big reasons for that related to my day job: first, that we have a lot, and second, that I think we're in a strong position to pay it down.
+There are a couple of big reasons for that related to my day job: first, that we have a lot, and second, that I think we're in a strong position to pay it down.

 ## We have a lot
 I don't think I'm saying anything shocking when I say that there is a ton of technical debt built up in our codebase.